csabapalfi/nodeconf-barcelona-2015/README.md

 ## Advanced performance workshop - Tom, Hassy and Igor

 A great hands-on workshop with a series of challenges.
 Warmed up with a few small exercises including one about how to [async](TODO) correctly to prevent starving the event loop.
-Then we actually generated flamegraphs using [linux perf tools](TODO) and [stackvis](TODO) to diagnose CPU-usage related problems.
-Next up a deep dive into the node.js memory model then we were presented with a memory leak challenge to resolve ourselves using [heapdump](TODO) and comparing heap snapshots in Chrome Dev Tools.
+We then generated flamegraphs ourselves using [linux perf tools](TODO) and [stackvis](TODO) to learn to diagnose CPU-usage related problems.
+Next up a deep dive into the node.js memory model and we were presented with a memory leak challenge to resolve ourselves using [heapdump](TODO) and comparing heap snapshots in Chrome Dev Tools.
 Last we had a chance to try our new skills on a deliberately performance faulty application. [minigun](TODO) proved to be a great to help generating load to aid our efforts during the whole day.
 All of this with lots of help and clear explanations from the guys.